Paige Mycoskie: Career

 The company is also expanding Aviator Nation's retail “experiences,” each tailored to the brand's 17 physical locations.
 The new store in Nashville and the Austin location double as a live-music venue.
-Aviator Nation Dreamland, in the old Malibu Inn, is a mix between a concert space and a bar.
+Aviator Nation Dreamland, in the old Malibu Inn, is a mix between a concert/event space and a restaurant bar.
 In April Aviator Nation RIDE opened, a combination cycling, boxing and yoga gym.

 The Amazing Race

 in January 2002, Mycoskie competed on the second season of the CBS adventure reality show The Amazing Race with her older brother Blake.
 The two reached the final leg of the race and finished in third place.